shiltemann/gcc2021-training/index.md

 ![GTN logo](assets/images/logos/00_GTNLogo300.png){: style="float: right"}

-In June/July 2021, we will organize a global 5-day [Galaxy](https://galaxyproject.org) Training event as part of the Galaxy Community Conference (GCC2021)
+In June/July 2021, we will organize a global 5-day [Galaxy](https://galaxyproject.org) Training event as part of the [Galaxy Community Conference (GCC2021)](https://www.vibconferences.be/events/gcc2021-virtual-edition)

 This will be an **online** event, spanning **all time zones**.
 All training sessions are pre-recorded, so you can work through them **at your own pace**, and manage your own time.
 A large community of GTN trainers will be available via **online support** to answer all your questions.

-We will have 3 tracks:
-  - Science Track
-  - Admin Training
-  - Developer Training

 ## Practical Information